No question: Blood Concept is one of the more unusual fragrance houses out there right now.

 With ‘blood type diets’ being quite the thing, this takes the notion of individuality one stage further.
 Giovanni Castelli (former fashion designer and a photographer) and Antonio Zuddas (a copywriter), from Italy, launched their revolutionary collection of perfumes with a quartet of four unique fragrances, one for each blood group.
 So you’ve A. And B. And O. And AB.
 And compelling they are, too.

-As the Blood Concept creators told The Perfume Society, ‘As perfume creators we’re intrigued by the fact that the scent you wear can reveal Freudian clues about you.
+Blood Concept explained to The Perfume Society, ‘As perfume creators we’re intrigued by the fact that the scent you wear can reveal Freudian clues about you.
 Your smell is about instinct, identity, personality.
 That’s why we chose blood as the subject of our concept, because like scent, it reveals information about you as a human being.
 Our concept is about declaring one’s identity and celebrating our relationship with Nature.’

-After the sleekly-packaged original collection – which had the blogosphere abuzz – came the Black Collection: same ‘concept’, but expressed using mysterious and deep notes which, as they explain, ‘are created to bring darkness under a spotlight, new roles of seduction, increase sexual healing and need for power.’
+After the sleekly-packaged original collection – which had the blogosphere abuzz – came the Black Series: same ‘concept’, but expressed using mysterious and deep notes which, as they explain, ‘are created to bring darkness under a spotlight, new roles of seduction, increase sexual healing and need for power.’
+Colours differentiate the different collections (as you’ll see above): red labels for The Red Series, anthracite grey for The Black Series and ultramarine for The Upside Down Series, ‘dedicated to the blood of trees’.

 And we’ve had an intriguing – and surprising – time, doing just that.
 With not a drop spilled, on the way…